The Takeaway:

 Recommended For: Power users, provided you’re under the chair’s modest weight limit.

-Like Serta, which we talked about earlier in this review, Tempur-Pedic is best known for its presence in the bedding market, but the company has made recent forays into the realm of office furniture.
-The results have been spectacular, and the company has proved that the skills they’ve gained in making world-class bedding translate well into this new market.
+Like Serta, which we talked about earlier in this review, Tempur-Pedic is best known for its presence in the bedding market.
+However, the company has recently made forays into the realm of office furniture.
+The results have been spectacular, and the company has proved that the skills it’s gained in making world-class bedding translate well into this new market.

-There are two basic approaches a company can take when designing an office chair.
-They’ll either load it with features, often lowering the overall product quality in a bid to keep the price reasonable, or they’ll focus on the fundamentals, offering a chair with a few key, well-implemented features that provide exceptional value.
+A company can take two basic approaches when designing an office chair.
+They can either load it with features, often lowering the overall product quality to keep the price reasonable, or they can focus on the fundamentals, offering a chair with a few key, well-implemented features that provide exceptional value.

 The chair has a trio of ergonomic features, all uniformly well-implemented.
 You’ll find:

-Although none of these are adjustable in any way, they’re about as well implemented as we’ve ever seen and will provide you with years of reliable support.
+Although none of these are adjustable, they’re about as well implemented as we’ve seen and will provide you with years of reliable support.

-The chair only offers two items we’d classify as extras but they’re both excellent, too: The armrests flip up for those times when you don’t need them, and the seat is padded with the same material Tempur-Pedic uses in their mattresses, making it delightfully comfortable even after spending several consecutive hours in the chair.
+The chair only offers two items we’d classify as extras.
+Still, they’re both excellent, too: The armrests flip up for those times when you don’t need them, and the seat is padded with the same material Tempur-Pedic uses in its mattresses, making it delightfully comfortable even after spending several consecutive hours in it.

 On top of that, while the seatback is mesh, the seat itself is upholstered in durable fabric and offered in a modest variety of colors, including: